Continuous Monte Carlo Graph Search: Related Work

 \section{Related Work}

-\textbf{Monte Carlo Tree Search} is a successful decision-time planning method in discrete action space \citep{coulom2006efficient,kocsis2006bandit,browne2012survey}.
-It is a core component of the success of the computer Go game \citep{gelly2011monte,silver2017mastering,silver2018general}.
-It also shows advantages in general game playing \citep{finnsson2008simulation,guo2014deep,anthony2017thinking,grill2020monte}.
-Several recent work combine MCTS with a learned dynamic model to lift the requirement of accessing dynamic models or simulators, making MCTS-based methods to be a general solution for decision making problems \citep{schrittwieser2020mastering,ye2021mastering}.
+\textbf{Monte Carlo Tree Search} (MCTS), a decision-time planning method in discrete action spaces~\citep{coulom2006efficient,kocsis2006bandit,browne2012survey}, is a core component of the success of the computer Go game \citep{gelly2011monte,silver2017mastering,silver2018general}.
+MCTS also shows advantages in general game playing \citep{finnsson2008simulation,guo2014deep,anthony2017thinking,grill2020monte}.
+Several recent works combine MCTS with a learned dynamic model lifting the requirement for access to a simulator~\citep{schrittwieser2020mastering,ye2021mastering}.
+Grouping similar or equivalent states reached via different trajectories in MCTS has been proposed \citep{childs2008transpositions}, but recent methods mostly focus on the discrete state setting \citep{leurent2020monte, czech2021improving}, which differs from our continuous setup.

 \textbf{Online planning in continuous action spaces}.
-In continuous action spaces, unlike discrete spaces, the action can be any real number within a pre-defined range.
-This property makes it challenging to apply MCTS in continuous action spaces.
-Instead, Cross-Entropy Method (CEM) is vastly used in the continuous action domain as an online planning method \citep{rubinstein1997optimization,rubinstein2004cross, weinstein2013open,chua2018deep,hafner2019learning}.
-Many methods combine CEM with a value function and/or policy in different ways to improve its performance \citep{negenborn2005learning,lowrey2018plan,bhardwaj2020information,hatch2021value,hansen2022temporal}.
+In continuous action spaces, there can be an infinite number of actions, which significantly increases the size of the MCTS search tree and makes applying out-of-the-box MCTS infeasible.
+Instead, CEM is commonly used in the continuous action domain as an online planning method \citep{rubinstein1997optimization,rubinstein2004cross, weinstein2013open,chua2018deep,hafner2019learning}.
+Many methods combine CEM with a value function or policy in different ways to improve its performance \citep{negenborn2005learning,lowrey2018plan,bhardwaj2020information,hatch2021value,hansen2022temporal}.
 The main limitation of CEM compared to MCTS (and this work) is that CEM models the whole action trajectory using a single sampling distribution.
-This could be translated into the context of MCTS by using only one node at each layer of the search tree.
-This can limit the exploration capabilities of CEM in environments where there are several dissimilar ways for controlling the agent, for example, going around an obstacle using two different ways.
+This could be translated into the context of MCTS as using only one node at each layer of the search tree, and it can limit the exploration capabilities of CEM in environments where there are several ways of controlling the agent, for example, going around an obstacle using two different ways.
+Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is an evolutionary gradient-free algorithm for black-box continuous optimization \citep{hansen1996adapting, hansen2003reducing}.
+Although it has not seen much use in continuous control due to its computational complexity and memory requirements, applying it as an alternative to CEM has been proposed \citep{heidrich2009uncertainty, naderi2017discovering, duan2016benchmarking}.